 Minimum training salary:

-The minimum wage for first-year apprentices will increase by almost 6,2 percent to €724 gross in 2026, according to the Federal Institute for Vocational Education and Training (BIBB).
-It will rise to €854 in the second year (up from €805), €977 in the third year (up from €921), and €1.014 in the fourth year (up from €955).
+The minimum wage for apprentices in their first year has increased by almost 6,2 percent to €724 gross, according to the Federal Institute for Vocational Education and Training (BIBB).
+It rises to €854 in the second year (up from €805), €977 in the third year (up from €921), and €1.014 in the fourth year (up from €955).
 However, the BIBB emphasizes that the vast majority of apprentices receive significantly more.
 Furthermore, most sectors offering apprenticeships have collective bargaining agreements that stipulate wages above the statutory minimum.
 Read more here!

 Minimum wage: